16 June 2020

 In response to the coronavirus pandemic, the British Red Cross have been delivering food and medicine to those who need it most, making sure refugees and people seeking asylum are safe, and continuing its work with the NHS, helping patients get home from hospital.

 This Hardship Fund will provide cash grants of £120 a month for up to three months to help people immediately meet their essential living costs.
-People can be referred to the fund by frontline Red Cross staff and volunteers, local government workers or partner charities.
-British Red Cross and Aviva aim to support 13,000 of the most vulnerable people in the UK via the Hardship Fund.

 At the outset of the coronavirus outbreak, Aviva and the Aviva Foundation* committed an additional donation of £10 million to the British Red Cross to support individuals and communities most at-risk during the coronavirus outbreak. £5 million of this has been allocated to the Hardship Fund.